How To Write The Perfect UCAS Personal Statement

 MId-October - The exact date will differ according to the year of entry, but typically, around the 15th October (the year before the course start date) is the deadline for applying to Oxford or Cambridge.
 If you plan to study medicine, dentistry, or veterinary medicine/science, then this is also usually the date your application will need to be completed by for all universities.

 Mid-January - For most other universities and courses, the date you will need to have finished your UCAS application is the middle of January, prior to the start of your intended course.
-So, for courses starting in September 2025, for example, your application must be filed by 15th January 2025.
+So, for courses starting in September 2025, for example, your application must be filed by 29th January 2025.

 What Is The UCAS Personal Statement Word Limit?

-If you can say what you need to say in fewer words, but still make a compelling and thoughtful argument, then you do not need to use all 4,000 words.
+If you can say what you need to say in fewer words, but still make a compelling and thoughtful argument, then you do not need to use all 4,000 characters and spaces.
 If you find your word count is much longer than this, it is crucial you edit your writing to fit the word count.
 It is also worth noting that any formatting, such as bold or italics, is advised against, so stick to standard text throughout.

 Can You Use AI To Write A UCAS Personal Statement?